cisco/mindmeld/docs/source/userguide/kb.rst

 	>>> qa = QuestionAnswerer(app_path='my_app')
 	>>> qa.load_kb('my_app', 'stores', 'my_app/data/stores.json')

-See API :doc:`documentation<link>` for more details.
+See API documentation for more details.

 The knowledge base data import can also be done via Workbench command-line tool ``mmworkbench``.

 .. code-block:: console

-	>>> mmworkbench load_kb
+	$ python app.py load-kb my_app stores my_app/data/stores.json

 Knowledge Base Search
 ---------------------

-Workbench Question Answerer module provides APIs to retrieve relevant information from knowledge base.
+Workbench Question Answerer provides APIs to retrieve relevant information from knowledge base.

 Basic Search
 ````````````

-Question Answerer provides basic search API - ``get()`` method for simple knowledge base searches.
-It has a simple and intuitive interface and can be used in a similar way as seen in common web search interfaces.
-It allows developers to specify a list of text query and knowledge base field pairs to find best matches.
-The knowledge base fields to be used depend on the mapping between NLP entity types and corresponding knowledge base objects, For example, in a food ordering domain application ``cuisine`` entity type can be mapped to a knowledge base object or an attribute of a knowledge base object.
-The mapping is often application specific and is dependent on the data model developers choose to use when building knowledge base.
+Question Answerer provides basic search API - :meth:`get()` method for simple knowledge base searches.
+It has a simple and intuitive interface and can be used in a similar way as in common web search interfaces.
+It takes in a list of text query and knowledge base field pairs to find best matches.
+The knowledge base fields to be used depend on the mapping between NLP entity types and corresponding knowledge base objects.
+For example, in a food ordering application ``cuisine`` entity type can be mapped to a knowledge base object or an attribute of a knowledge base object.
+The mapping is often application specific and is dependent on the data model of the application.

 The basic search API can retrieve a particular knowledge base object using ID